Schenck House (Buffalo): Outbuildings

-The surviving outbuildings include a red brick, two-room building with a loft used either as a SpringHouse or summer kitchen.
-The duel interior end chimneys and proximity to the main house support a function in conjunction with the kitchen of the main house.
+The surviving outbuildings include a red brick, two room building with a loft used either as a SpringHouse or summer kitchen.
+The duel interior end chimneys and proximity to the main house supports a function in conjunction with the kitchen of the main house.
 This is likely to be where the dairy butter, apple butter and cider were being processed.
 A second outbuilding in the form of a 1 1/2-story small barn with the roof extended to create a side stall without exterior walls was possibly either a Combination Structure or a small animal shelter where the sheep or swine were kept.
 The Non-population agriculture registers show the farming of swine and sheep.
 Two other structures, the barn which had a fore structure perpendicular to the main barn and a small building between the main house and barn, can be found on a 1927 blueprint of the lot.